IgorTavcar/UICollectionViewBug/README.md

 24.09.2013

-Demo of a very annoying degradation bug!
+Demo of annoying bug with effect of sporadic app crashing!

 Context: iOS 7, iPad 3!